 When making requests for voluntary contributions to School funds, parents will not be made to feel pressurised into paying as it is not compulsory.
-The School will ensure that direct debit or standing order mandates are not sent to parents when requesting for contributions (as opposed to a charge where this is allowed by law).- amend as necessary

 Charges and contributions should cover the anticipated costs.
 If contributions from an activity exceed the actual cost, the funds will be retained in the School Fund for use with other activities.
 A charge may include an allowance for the cost of staff from the School who supervise optional extra activities if those staff have been specifically asked to cover the activity as an 'optional extra'.